War of the Keys: End of hostilities

 Frederick did not launch a counter-invasion of the Papal States, preferring to open negotiations.
 He did not even try to reoccupy Ancona and Spoleto.
 He did confiscate the properties of the Templars and Hospitallers because of the opposition they had shown him during his crusade.
 The papal garrison at Monte Cassino was allowed to leave the kingdom in peace.
 According to a private letter of Thomas of Capua, Pelagius seemed "more dead than alive" after several months besieged.

 The active phase of the war ended with the start of peace negotiations in November 1229.
 In early July 1230, Thomas of Capua received letters instructing him on the debellatio.
-It was only then, after the final "form of peace" had been agreed, that all sieges were lifted and most papal forces in Siclian territory, including garrisons, began to withdraw.
+It was only then, after the final "form of peace" had been agreed, that all sieges were lifted and most papal forces in Sicilian territory, including garrisons, began to withdraw.
 A few castles remained garrisoned by the papacy to guarantee enforcement of the treaty.